Before Choppers, there was Bobbers...

 This Harley Davidson motorcycle website is about Harley Ironhead Sportster Bobbers and Choppers, whereby our priority is to show you the creative results achieved by people doing their own thing in the garage or garden shed.

 Another factor which makes those TV showbikes less interesting is that in the end they all seem to reflect the same super image.
-A super image that we have seen many times before already, along with their skulls and flames T-shirts that are now worn even by people who can't tell a Harley from a Suzuki.
+A super image that we have seen many times before already, along with their skulls T-shirts that are now worn even by people who can't tell a Harley from a Suzuki.

 What we are after here is to show you the Ironhead Bobbers, Choppers, Short Chops, Pubracers, TT Bikes, Lane Splitters, Ratbikes and Lowrider Sportsters built by people like you and me, building bikes on normal and affordable budgets.
 And we also aim to showcase the work and style of metal artists like Taber Nash who work hard to make a living out of their own raw talent.